dymmond/esmerald/README.md

 ## History Behind Ravyn

 Why is this happening?
-Is Esmerald going away? **No, absolutely not.
-Esmerald remains and will remain as is and will keep growing** as it has its own use cases.
+Is RavynAPIException going away? **No, absolutely not.
+RavynAPIException remains and will remain as is and will keep growing** as it has its own use cases.

-The reason for the rebranding its because the ecosystem has grown a lot and Esmerald was the first tool being created.
+The reason for the rebranding its because the ecosystem has grown a lot and RavynAPIException was the first tool being created.
 Since then it was released as version 3+.

 This happened because of internal dependencies, and we already removed all of them but goes a bit off compared to the rest